 AFC who did not attend a live CLE Program may satisfy the AFC Program training requirements by viewing at least 5.5 credit hours of videos posted on this page.
 NYS CLE credit is also available.

 Presented by Michael J. Hutter, Esq.
-Professor of Law Albany Law School Albany, New York on Thu Oct 19 2023 in Syracuse, New York2 Credit Hour(s) Evidence
+Professor of Law , Albany Law School Albany, New York on Fri Oct 04 2024 in Utica, New York2 Credit Hour(s) Evidence

-All AFCIV Appeals Case Law Updates Child Welfare Cross Examination Custody Cybersecurity, Privacy & Data Protection - Ethics Cybersecurity, Privacy & Data Protection - General Diversity & Inclusion Domestic Violence Education Law Ethics Evidence Forensics Interviewing Children JD JD: Raise the Age Medical Issues Mental Health PART 36 PINS Social Media Special Populations Views from the Bench Vouchers
+All Adoption AFCIV Appeals Case Law Updates Child Welfare Cross Examination Custody Cybersecurity Cybersecurity Ethics Cybersecurity, Privacy & Data Protection - Ethics Cybersecurity, Privacy & Data Protection - General Diversity & Inclusion Domestic Violence Education Law Ethics Evidence Forensics Interviewing Children JD JD: Raise the Age Medical Issues Mental Health PART 36 PINS Social Media Special Populations Views from the Bench Vouchers

 Webinars for Prospective AFCs »